Lost And Found

 "We've heard this one already."
 Khordib sighed heavily.

 "Has it lost its meaning?"

-Khordib jibed,"I mean you told it just now on the way down to the waterhole."
+Khordib jibed, "I mean you told it just now on the way down to the waterhole."

-The four men froze for a moment at the sudden flash of light.
+The four men froze for a moment at a sudden flash of light.
 They were pleasantly surprised that they were not blinded.
 Sharing a concerned look they slowly moved forward to investigate the unnatural phenomenon.
-Shortly they came upon a man lying naked in the field.
+Shortly they came upon a man lying naked in a field.
 The nomads cautiously approach the figure.
 Blue eyes suddenly open looking afraid and bewildered as one of the nomads move closer.